Home

 Here are some facts about child labour in India.

-1. Child labour in India as a per cent of world child labour
+1. Child labour in India as a percentage of the world's child labour

 • Data: India is home to one-tenth of child labourers across the globe.

-• Statistics: According to census 2011, the number of working children in the age group of 5-14 years is 10.1 million where boys are 5.6 million and girls are 4.5 million.
+• Statistics: According to the 2011 census, the number of working children in the age group of 5-14 years is 10.1 million, where boys are 5.6 million and girls are 4.5 million.

 2. Girls Are More Vulnerable

-• UNICEF Report: Girls drop out of school and engage in domestic work more than boys; the proportion is twice the rate of boys.
+• UNICEF Report: Girls drop out of school and engage in domestic work more than boys; the proportion is twice that of boys.

 3. The areas with the highest use of child labour